blarApp/lsp-poc/docs/README.md

 ![References Graph Zoomed In](step2-zoom.png)

 As we can expect, the `main.py` file has a lot of references to other parts of the codebase.

+## Conclusion

+Codebases are complex, messy, tangled webs of relationships.